bekk/bekk-christmas/post/javascript/deno-a-framework-for-javascript-ing.md

 ![Installing a script with Deno](https://i.imgur.com/cF9AERr.png)

 All these features amount to a great developer experience in JavaScript's matured ecosystem.
-And for that, I think Deno deserves a place in my toolkit, alongside Node.
+And for that, I think Deno deserves a place in our toolkit, alongside Node.